Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 In contrast, in more fluid job markets like the US or Canada, employees are actually allowed to exit toxic situations more easily.
 It’s not surprising then that the number of quiet quitters globally is lowest in the US and Canada (52% of disengaged; 17% actively disengaged; 31% of engaged workers), despite having more of a grinding culture.
 The ability to leave easily may act as a release valve against widespread quiet quitting.
 Of course, there is no free lunch here—in these fluid job markets there is also less job protection and it’s easier to get fired.

-Of course, not all disengagement stems from bad employers—some roles are simply mismatched to personal values or interests.
+Not all disengagement stems from bad employers—some roles are simply mismatched to personal values or interests.
 Recognizing that distinction is key before assigning blame entirely to the employer.

 But even when quiet quitting feels justified, it comes with its own set of hidden costs—both emotional and professional.